Huzaifa-UW/Quiz_Platform/README.md

 This project reflects my interest in combining programming with education — building tools that solve real problems students face.

+RUN: Run it in VS Code and in the terminal enter this:  streamlit run Quiz_app.py (This will open its complete version and wait after clicking anything its not super fast it takes 1 second, which would not feel much)

-Note: All backen and logics are done by my self. for front end I asked Ai help to assist me to display it.
+Note: All backend and logic is done by myself.
+For the Front-End, I asked AI for help to assist me in displaying it.

 ✨ Features
 - Load quiz questions from a CSV file